What is the Amazon Synod? Your questions answered

 - the role of the Church.

-The preparatory document or lineamenta came out in June last year.
-This is used for consulting the faithful prior to the synod.
+The preparatory document or lineamenta came out in June 2018.
+This was used for consulting the faithful prior to the synod.
 It has three parts: See, Discern, Act.

 We must all be aware of the ecological and cultural crisis of the Amazon basin.
 The diversity of the Amazon peoples and their biome must be protected, or human dignity will be lost and the environment further harmed.